ianholden123/maths-number-bonds/README.md

 A simple web app that helps students practice and assess their number bonds.

+This project has been designed for desktop and tablet devices mainly but does contain some responsive elements.
+Further work may be required however for this app to display nicely on mobile devices.

+Some additional configurations can be made before building the project by accessing the configuration files in the `/src/config` directory.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts